desihub/specprod-db/doc/dynamic.rst

 * Both are thin wrappers on ``desispec.io.photo.gather_(tractor|target)phot()``.
 * But the ``gather`` functions don't necessarily add ``DESINAME`` or fix ``NaN`` values for ``PMRA`` or ``PMDEC``.
 Make sure inputs and outputs match.
+* In the *database*, ``desiname`` is attached to the redshift tables, not the photometry or target tables.
+So it should be added at that stage, presumably.

 Other Notes
 -----------